Based on 129 Consumer Experiences Gathered From 22 sources

-THE GOOD: Unique polymer-grid comfort layer • no-fee, convenient return policy.
+THE GOOD: Unique polymer-grid comfort layer • above-average potential for pain relief.

-THE BAD: Heavy yet below average in height, length, width • one model / firmness available • too firm for some • "C" company rating.
+THE BAD: Heavy yet below-average dimensions • one model / firmness available • too firm for some light-weight people • C+ company rating.

 THE MATTRESS: The mattress (made in USA) consists of purple-colored polymer material over polyurethane support foam.
 The mattress comes compressed / vacuum sealed, expanding when opened.